Skip to main content

 nada run secret_addition_test

 Now we run the program.
 This uses the inputs defined in the test file (tests/secret_addition_test.yaml) and runs the program and prints the result.
-Make note of the result, we will need it next.

 5. Test the program